Freshwater Aquarium Plant Care;

 There is a lot of mis-information both pro and con as to the use of these sands for planted aquariums.
-To start with these sands are primarily silica sand with play sand being more dusty.
+To start with, these sands are primarily silica sand with play sand being more dusty.

-Some have stated that silica sand is unsafe for use in either freshwater or saltwater, however nothing is further from the truth as silica sand is 99.0-99.9% SiO2 and is considered "totally insoluble" in water according to the US MSDS.
+Some have stated that silica sand is unsafe for use in either freshwater or saltwater.
+However, nothing is further from the truth as silica sand is 99.0-99.9% SiO2 and is considered "totally insoluble" in water according to the US MSDS.
 The fact is that your aquarium glass is made primarily made from this ingredient and would also be dangerous to your fish if this were true.

-Please reference this article:
+Please reference this article for further information:

 Pool Sand Composition

 *Another method is to use product that is already a primary gravel/sand substrate such as the use of Baylee's Better Bottom substrate.
 This is similar to my method of using #1 sand mixed with clean compost or #1 sand and/or #3 gravel mixed with Azoo Plant Grower Bed, Flourite or similar.